rehierl/node-tree-outliner/3-basic-design/3-4-0-design-5.md

 (`n2` represents a type-2 and `n5` a type-1 sectioning node)

-Similar to that, a closed line can be drawn around the nodes of a section.
-Any node within the enclosed area/segment belongs to the section, any node outside of it does not.
+Similar to that, and if a node tree is drawn on a flat two-dimensional surface, a closed line can be drawn around the nodes of a section.
+Any node within such an enclosed area/segment belongs to the section, any node outside of it does not.

 **CLARIFICATION**
 The default scope of any section ends with the section's parent container.